Oerol Festival: Festival

-Oerol has grown into one of the largest location theater festivals in Europe, Oerol is programmed at the beginning of the summer, when the island is full of greenery.
-All of Terschelling forms the location for the Festival, working intensively with one of the partners: Staatsbosbeheer.
-At Oerol there is room for the experimental and young makers, but there is also room for established groups that premiere at Oerol.
-Every year some 55,000 visitors come to the Dutch and international theater performances, music, Expeditions, Talks and Pop-up Performance during this temporary society on an island.
+Oerol has grown into one of the largest location theater festivals in Europe, Oerol is programmed at the beginning of the summer.
+Around 55,000 visitors come to the festival each year.

 The premise of the Festival is to use the entire island as a stage, although two primary stages (Groene Strand and Westerkeyn) are set up.
 Beaches, woods, dunes and other landscapes can function as performance spaces, and shows have also taken place in farm sheds, boathouses and an army bunker.
 Tickets are sold in the form of "passports" allowing access to the island for part or all of the week, and then tickets are available for the individual performances.
 Street theatre acts, art, and podium musical performances are free during the festival.
 Over 50,000 people visited the island and some 95,000 tickets were sold for the 2007 festival.

 Due to the COVID-19 pandemic, the physical Festivals of 2020 and 2021 were cancelled.
-In a short time Oerol developed 'Imagine Your Island', an online environment where visitors could still experience Oerol.
-Special performances, talk shows and podcasts were produced for this online platform.
-Radio Oerol was also created and the online Dagkrant (the daily paper) was available for everyone to read.
-In 2021 the focus was mainly on the 15 makers who worked together during the Oerol Lab, a number of additional residencies and the possibility for groups to finish the performance for future play locations.
+An 'Imagine Your Island' fucntioned as an alternate online event.